Decomposition of free cumulants: Lattices

-\item the neighboring blocks of the same depth have equal heights. \end{enumerate} The set of such partitions will be denoted by $\mathcal{NC}(w)$.
-Its subset for which $\pi_0$ is irreducible will be denoted by $\mathcal{NC}_{{\rm irr}}(w)$. } \end{Definition}
+\item neighboring blocks of the same depth have equal heights. \end{enumerate} The set of such partitions is denoted by $\mathcal{NC}(w)$, and its subset consisting of those for which $\pi_0$ is irreducible is denoted by $\mathcal{NC}_{{\rm irr}}(w)$. } \end{Definition}